Access to Credit and Household Debt

 However, people generally pursue these non-traditional routes because they have been denied access to the traditional/official credit economy, meaning these individuals are denied loans from traditional banks, are not issued credit cards, or don’t have valuable collateral to exchange.
 This leaves about 25% of our region with limited options while in a desperate situation.
 Not surprisingly, their vulnerability places them at greater risk of exploitation in the form of sky-high interest rates, exorbitant fees, and makes them more likely to need these services again.

 Strong credit quality helps a family’s financial standing and positively impacts access to future credit that can allow a family to invest in wealth-building assets such as buying a home or building a business.
-Credit quality is determined by credit history and is measured by the percent of individuals in the credit economy who have reliable payment history — meaning, they are consistently current on all credit obligations.
+Credit quality is determined by credit history and is measured by the percentage of individuals in the credit economy who have reliable payment history — meaning, they are consistently current on all financial obligations.

 When debts are not paid on time, the credit holder’s credit score is lowered, which results in a reduction in access to future credit.
 Credit scores are used to evaluate the risk associated with extending credit or lending money, and they are based on an individual’s credit history, which includes factors such as payment history, amounts owed, length of credit history, types of credit, and recent credit inquiries.